risk-first/website/complexity/Crystals-And-Code.md

 ## Stage 4: Destruction

 Crystals can only exist when the conditions are right: everything has a life-span.
-Diamonds _aren't_ forever, and Information Systems even less so, since the competitive landscape on which they exist is violently evolving all the time.
+Diamonds _aren't_ forever, and IS's even less so, since the competitive landscape on which they exist is violently evolving all the time.
 How does an IS deal with change?
 There are two basic ways:

 ### Growing The Crystal